playmint/playerchain-demo/README.md

 Game code built on Playerchain netcode allows each player’s machine to connect and share their inputs with each other in realtime.

 Cutting edge distributed systems protocols ensure everyone agrees on everyone else’s inputs with fast finality.
-Specifically each player maintains their own history of actions and connected players combine this into a DAG structure.
+Each player maintains their own history of actions and connected players combine this into a DAG structure.

 Deterministic game logic runs in lockstep with prediction and rollback; an established patter for multiplayer game netcode.

 Each input is cryptographically signed so whole game sessions can be verified and results attributed to the players.
-This could be on a blockchain, on a leaderboard server or someone else’s Playerchain game.
+This could be on a blockchain, a leaderboard server, or even someone else’s Playerchain game.

-Under the hood, each player essentially maintains their own sovereign blockchain containing an immutable history of their actions.
+Under the hood, each player maintains their own sovereign blockchain with an immutable history of their actions.
 The individual chains combine to form a blocklace.

 The nature of a global lace with different partial views opens up possibilities for new ways to persist and connect worlds that we are still exploring.

+If you have any comments or feedback, we'd love to hear from you!

+Come speak to us [in discord](https://discord.com/invite/VdXWWNaqGN)

 ## Contribute